tinacms/tina.io/content/guides/gatsby/git/customize-form.md

 title: Customizing Forms
 ---

-With the Form created, you can now edit your data files in the Tina sidebar.
-The `markdown` component is [CommonMark](https://commonmark.org/help/) compatible.
+With a [Form](/docs/plugins/forms) created, you can now edit your data files in the Tina sidebar.
 Content changes are written to the files in real time.
 Hitting `Save` will commit those changes to your repository.

-**Why write to disk "on change"?**

-This allows any `gatsby-remark-*` plugins to properly transform the data in to a remark node and provide a true-fidelity preview of the changes.

 ## Customizing Remark or JSON Forms